katelyn-zhao/lol-dragon-analysis/README.md

   frameborder="0"
 ></iframe>

 After doing the permutation test, I found that the observed test statistic was **0.034431828298115086** and the p-value that I obtained was **0.0035**.
 Since the p-value is less than the chosen significance level, we reject the null hypothesis.
+This means that the observed differences in the winrates cannot be explained by random chance alone.

 ## Framing a Prediction Problem